bilalyasar/justrelease/README.md

 If you want to just observe what will happen when releasing you can use `DryRun` config.
 In this case, there will be no push or committing.
 You will see just logs.

-java -jar justrelease.jar username/reponame minor -dryRun
+sh justrelease.sh username/reponame minor -dryRun